 Newport Beach Alimony Lawyers Focused on Helping You Get Spousal Support

 Alimony is a highly contested part of any divorce case.
-It adds more strain to an already tense and stressful situation.
+Those who work with our family law lawyers get a world-class experience as they consult and strategize for their needs.
+Don’t add more strain to an already tense and stressful situation, instead, you can seek help from a trusted profesional.
 In Newport Beach, there are two types of alimony:

 - Temporary alimony

 - Permanent alimony

 This is usually paid by the high earner in the family, and is often received by the person earning less, while the divorce proceeding is on.
 As a result, one spouse –usually the one with lower income- can file for a temporary alimony to keep them going for the duration of the divorce case.

 How much is paid in temporary alimony is often determined by the family court, which relies heavily on the Family Code 3600.
 This is often set in an amount that allows the less well-off party take care of their key financial expenses.

 Also, this depends on how much the other party can afford, as well as the earning power of the other party.

 As a result, the family court will look at factors like the following before making a decision on the amount:

 This, on the other hand, is backed by Family code 4320, and considers more factors than the temporary.
 Some of these factors include